BrighterCommand/Docs/contents/Routing.md

 List**.

 The publish subscribe model works particularly well with an **Event-Driven Architecture** (EDA).
-In an EDA one process, the publisher, raises an **Event** to indicate that something of interest happened within the process, such as an order being raised or a new customer being added, and subscribers who receive that message can act upon it.
+In an EDA one process - the publisher - raises an **Event** to indicate that something of interest happened within the process, such as an order being raised or a new customer being added, and subscribers who receive that message can act upon it.
 Processes can communicate back and forth with one process publishing an **Event** and another system reacting and publishing its **Event** message in turn.
-A **correlation id**, a unique identifier shared by the messages allows the original producer to correlate events raised by other producers to its message.
+A **correlation id** - a unique identifier shared by the messages - allows the original producer to correlate events raised by other producers to its message.

 The advantage of publish-subscribe is coupling.
-Because producers do not need to know about consumers and vice-versa then we can change the list of consumers without the producer needing to change, or change the producer without the consumer needing to know.
+Because producers do not need to know about consumers and vice-versa, we can change the list of consumers without the producer needing to change, or change the producer without the consumer needing to know.